Frequently Asked Questions for Alumni

 What is the first step for visa matters?

-• Third, if you need to apply for a visa, you should make a plan for when you will apply.
-We suggest that you first book flights and then apply for a visa sometime between November 2025 and December 15, 2025.
+- Third, if you need to apply for a visa, you should make a plan for when you will apply.
 The deadline to get a visa is March 6, 2026, but please bear in mind that Chinese consulates will be closed for the Chinese New Year holiday, most likely between February 16 – 23, 2026.
 While the Reunion logistics team will be available to answer questions by email, Schwarzman College will be closed for five weeks during the Chinese New Year holiday and may be unable to issue visa invitation letters during the closure.

 How do I know if I need a visa?

 You should plan on applying for a visa, unless you are a citizen of a country with a Chinese visa waiver or you already have a Chinese visa active for entry after April 22, 2026.
 China maintains permanent mutual visa exemptions for ordinary passport holders of 25 countries.
-Furthermore, China has temporary unilateral visa waivers for an additional 38 countries (as of January 8, 2025).
+Furthermore, China has temporary unilateral visa waivers for an additional 45 countries (as of November, 2025).
 You can see both country lists here for reference, although you should always verify this information on the official Chinese embassy website in your home country.
 Once you register for the Reunion, please check the visa guidance documentation, which will be available in the Whova event app.
-Please note that China’s temporary unilateral visa waiver list may change, and these visa waivers will expire on December 31, 2025, unless China chooses to extend them until past the Reunion dates.
-Thus, if you are a citizen of a country on the temporary unilateral visa waiver list, you should make sure to check the Chinese embassy website in your home country to confirm that the visa waiver for your country has been extended until after April 27, 2026.
+If you are a citizen of a country on the temporary unilateral visa waiver list, you should make sure to check the Chinese embassy website in your home country to confirm that the visa waiver for your country has been extended until after April 27, 2026.
 Guidance will likely be available in December 2025 about extensions.

 What if I already have a multi-entry Chinese visa for a different purpose (for example, a business M visa)?